asheriff/resume/AaronSheriff.md

 Created front-end development processes for automating building, optimizing, testing, and deploying web assets.
 Integrated front-end tooling with embedded Linux build system (BitBake).
-Tools used include Ruby, thor, node.js, grunt, browserify/CommonJS, jasmine, and phantom.js.
+Tools used include Ruby, thor, node.js, npm, grunt, browserify/CommonJS, jasmine, and phantom.js.

 Championed migration from SVN to Git, migrated legacy repositories, and provided training and support for new Git users.
 Assisted in creating process work flows using 3rd party tools such as Jira, Bitbucket, Crucible, and Jenkins to facilitate issue tracking, code review, automated builds, and release management.

+Participated in recruiting, interviewing, and hiring decisions.
+Tasked Jr. front and back-end developers.